theQRL/documentation/docs/API/walletd-rest-proxy.md

 Message length must be validated prior to submitting to the node or an OTS key will be consumed and the transaction will fail.

 :::tip
-This function can be used to [notarize](/use/tools/notarize) data or for on-chain voting, as well as any free form data.
+This function can be used to [notarize](/use/tools/notarize) data or for any free form data.
 See the [message encoding](/build/messages/message-tx-encoding) documentation for information on established encoding formats.
 :::